BrennoCMessias/BrennoCMessias/README.md

 <h2 align="left">Hi!
-My name is Brenno Messias and I'm a computer engineering student.</h2>
+My name is Brenno Messias and I'm a computer engineering student.
+Currently working at <a href=https://www.essilorluxottica.com/pt/>EssilorLuxottica</a></h2>

 ###